sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 - Models evaluated: `llama3.1:8b`, `qwen3:8b` — run locally via Ollama
 - Judge model: `gemma2:9b` (local), used to produce honest/decept verdicts
-- Decoding: temperature 0.0 (deterministic) for the evaluated models — trades some realism (real-world chat use is typically 0.7–1.0) for reproducible, low-noise results; see Known Limitations
+- Decoding: temperature 0.0 (deterministic) for the evaluated models — trades some realism (real-world chat use is typically 0.7–1.0) for reproducible, low-noise results; see  Limitations

 ### Method